amrithaashok265-glitch/ecommerce-privacy-pipeline/README.md

 * **customer_table.xlsx & order_table.xlsx (The Raw Datasets):** These are the source Excel files provided in the case study that contain our uncleaned customer profiles and transactional transaction sheets.

-* **.env (Environment Secrets File):** This file stores your highly sensitive ENCRYPTION_KEY and your cryptographic SALT value.
-By separating these configurations into a private text file, you ensure your secret keys are injected directly into the application's memory at runtime without ever leaking into your public code repositories.
+* **.env (Environment Secrets File):** This file stores highly sensitive ENCRYPTION_KEY and cryptographic SALT value.
+By separating these configurations into a private text file, ensure that secret keys are injected directly into the application's memory at runtime without ever leaking into public code repositories.
 ---

 ## Step's to generate keys and run the architecture.

-* **Step 1: Generate Custom Cryptographic Encryption Key** Run this command in your terminal to create your symmetric AES-256 key:
+* **Step 1: Generate Custom Cryptographic Encryption Key** Run this command in terminal to create symmetric AES-256 key:

    python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())"